convrz/convers/CONTRIBUTING.md

 ```
 Signed-off-by: Joe Smith <joe.smith@email.com>
 ```
-If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s.`
+If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

-## Naming packages
+## Naming Packages
-### Where to put packages
+### Where to Put Packages
-- `api` define proto file for all service mesh
+- `api`: Define proto files for all service mesh.
-- `bin` contain script start app
+- `bin`: Contains scripts to start the app.
-- `cmd` main file, apps endpoint
+- `cmd`: Main files, app endpoints.
-- `core` core library, apply in this project
+- `core`: Core library, applied in this project.
-- `deploy` contain script and config deploy
+- `deploy`: Contains scripts and config for deployment.
-- `docs` documentations
+- `docs`: Documentation.
-- `hack` scripts used by developer
+- `hack`: Scripts used by developers.
-- `internal` packages internal, no export
+- `internal`: Internal packages, not exported.
-- `pkg` common packages, share to external modules
+- `pkg`: Common packages, shared with external modules.
-- `third_party` proto library third party
+- `third_party`: Third-party proto libraries.
-- `tools` install deps tools in this project
+- `tools`: Install dependency tools for this project.
-- `website` convers web ui monorepo
+- `website`: Web UI monorepo.
-- `x` plugin service, all of them built on microservice network
+- `x`: Plugin services, all built on a microservice network.